 Mealtimes should last around 20-30 minutes as children can eat as much as they need in this time.
-Long mealtimes may cause boredom and frustration for both you and your child Avoid using distractions, such as TV, phones, and toys, to encourage children to eat.
+Long mealtimes may cause boredom and frustration for both you and your child $\mathbf{O}(\mathbf{N})$ Avoid using distractions, such as TV, phones, and toys, to encourage children to eat.
 A social mealtime where children are engaged is much more encouraging

-Praise children for positive mealtime behaviours, such as trying a new food or sitting nicely at the table.
+Praise children for positive mealtime behaviours, such as sitting nicely at the table or good chewing.
 This will help to reinforce good behaviour and encourage children to repeat it

-While it's good to reward

 children for positive behaviours, avoid using food as a reward.
 Instead you could try some of the following ideas:

 - Playing their favourite game

 - Picking a story to read

 - Visiting the park or a place they like